XanDDemoX/ESOAutoMailReturn/README.md

-ESOAutoMailReturn V0.0.10
+ESOAutoMailReturn v1.0.0
 =============

-An addon for The Elder Scrolls Online which automatically returns any mail with attachments received from another player that starts with one of the following subject prefixes:
+A lightweight mail return/bounce addon for The Elder Scrolls Online.
+Automatically returns any mail with attachments received from another player that starts with one of the following subject prefixes (case insensitive):

 * /r
 * /b